GarryKnimble/MetaEdix/README.md

  - Other ideas that might come about
  - Plugins made in Python 3
 ## License
-MetaEdix is licensed under the [GNU General Public License v3.0](https://github.com/JohnPhilosopher/MetaEdix/blob/master/LICENSE)
+MetaEdix is licensed under the [GNU General Public License v3.0](https://github.com/JohnPhilosopher/MetaEdix/blob/master/LICENSE).
+Other libraries used in MetaEdix have their own respective licenses and fall under those licenses.